-Hats, bandanas (with the paisley print), do-rags, sunglasses, shower caps, bonnets, combs, or other non-therapeutic or non-religious headgear are not to be worn inside the building during regular school hours.
+Non-therapeutic or non-religious head coverings (ie: hats, bandanas, do-rags, sunglasses, shower caps, bonnets) are not to be worn inside the building during school hours.
 These items are to be placed in lockers upon arrival at school and remain during these hours.
 Spirit Days that call for school-appropriate hats would be an announced exception.